 Answer: The ISS is continuously falling toward the Earth.
 But its extreme horizontal speed of 27,724 kilometers per hour (17,227 mph) ensures that by the time it falls that distance the ISS has also moved over 8000 km (5000 miles) horizontally.
 And that’s just far enough to “miss” hitting the Earth and carry the ISS over the horizon.
 One might say the ISS is falling around the Earth, and gravity is what holds it in a circular orbit.

 That’s a tough concept wrap your head around … how something can be falling toward the Earth and never hit it.
 So I did an animation of a Space Shuttle orbit that might help you see how this can be.
 It will take a few extra seconds to load, but it’s worth the wait.
+The height of the Shuttle orbit is exaggerated for clarity.
 As you watch it, repeat this mantra: